 Today, however, it is rare for a plaintiff to successfully establish general jurisdiction over a corporate defendant anywhere other than the corporation’s place of incorporation or principal place of business.

-In an article for the Tampa Bay chapter of the Association of Corporate Counsel's newsletter, Eric Partlow and Chelsea Harrison examine the fairly recent evolution in general jurisdiction and make the argument for why it should be part of corporate counsel’s initial case analysis.
+In an article for the Tampa Bay chapter of the Association of Corporate Counsel's newsletter, Eric Partlow examines the fairly recent evolution in general jurisdiction and make the argument for why it should be part of corporate counsel’s initial case analysis.

 Read the full article (reprinted with permission of ACC Tampa Bay).